VA-Explorer/va_explorer/_sources/usage/getting_started/config.md.txt

 # Configuration & Deployment

 VA Explorer configuration is primarily set by `docker-compose.yml` with sensible defaults.
-Admins or IT Staff with access to the server hosting a VA Explorer instance can change this configuration via the `.env` file.
+Admins or {term}`IT` Staff with access to the server hosting a VA Explorer instance can change this configuration via the `.env` file.
 To begin using this file (if you haven’t already during Installation & Setup’s Step 4) you can use `mv .env.template .env` and `vim .env` to open a `.env` file for editing.
 To